samuelim01/tp/docs/UserGuide.md

 Expected behaviour upon failure:
 (in order of priority)
 - Index is not a number, or no index provided: Displays error message "Invalid command format!" followed by instruction on vendor edit usage.
-- No parameters provided: Displays error message "At least one field to edit must be provided.".
+- No parameters provided: Displays error message "At least one field to edit must be provided."
-- Index does not correspond to any guest: Displays error message "The vendor index provided is invalid.".
+- Index does not correspond to any guest: Displays error message "The vendor index provided is invalid."

 <br />